clesav/yasimavr/docs/source/concepts.rst

 Key Concepts
 ==================

-This page is mainly to try and explain some of the concepts underlaying *yasimavr* internals and behaviour.
+This page is mainly to try and explain some of the concepts underlying *yasimavr* internals and behaviour.

 Signals/Hooks